Table of Contents

 - Labor – includes the physical and mental effort of a worker.

-- Capital – includes man-made to assist production such as machinery and equipment.
+- Capital includes man-made equipment, such as machinery and equipment, to assist production.

-- Entrepreneurship – our attempt, by taking risks, to establish a business by bringing together and organizing land, labor, and capital.
+- Entrepreneurship is our attempt to establish a business by bringing together and organizing land, labor, and capital.
+We take risks.

-What are the role of business in society and the economy?
+The vital role of businesses in society and the economy

 As with the opening sentence, the role of business is vital to our society and economy.
-Businesses don’t just satisfy our needs and wants through the products they produce.
-But, they also create jobs and income in the economy.
-In addition, competition between them encourages innovation and efficiency, making goods and services cheaper and of higher quality.
+Businesses don’t just satisfy our needs and want through the products they produce.
+However, they also create jobs and income for the economy.
+In addition, competition encourages innovation and efficiency, making goods and services cheaper and of higher quality.

 Satisfying our needs and wants

-Businesses sell goods and services to satisfy our needs and desires for profit.
-So, without them, we would have to produce everything ourselves, including our food and clothes.
+Businesses sell goods and services to satisfy our needs and wants for profit.
+Without them, we would have to produce everything ourselves, including our food and clothes.

 Then, businesses also have to compete with each other.
 To keep the money flowing, they must deliver higher satisfaction than competitors do.
-Competition forces them to be more efficient and innovative, leading to lower prices and better quality.
+Competition makes them more efficient and innovative, leading to lower prices and better quality.

 Creating added value